-The company only treats those 18 and older.
+The company only treats people 18 and older.
 If you are missing more than three teeth per arch, you might not be suitable for treatment.
 Additionally, you must resolve active tooth decay and gum disease before you begin any aligner treatment.
-Smileie evaluates each candidate on a case-by-case basis, using your impressions and photos to determine if you are suited to their treatment.
-If you aren’t, they will refund you the full amount of your purchase.
+Smileie evaluates each candidate on a case-by-case basis, using your impressions and photos to determine if their aligners will work for you.
+If not, they will refund you the full amount of your purchase.

 Getting Started With Smileie

 Beginning Smileie treatment is pretty simple.
-Your first step is taking their smile quiz, which includes a few basic questions about things like your type of misalignment, previous orthodontic treatment, and overall oral health.
-Assuming your answers don’t disqualify you for treatment, you’ll be invited to place your order.
+Your first step is taking their smile quiz, which includes a few basic questions about your misalignment, previous orthodontic treatment, and overall oral health.
+Assuming your answers don’t disqualify you for treatment, they’ll invite you to place your order.